 Sometimes people get confused about the difference between an azalea and a rhododendron.
 That’s because an azalea is always a rhododendron, but a rhododendron is not necessarily an azalea.
 The confusion really lies with how they are named—specifically, their common names.

-All the plants that are commonly known as "azaleas" or "rhododendrons" are members of the genus Rhododendron, so they all have “rhododendron” in their scientific name.
+All the plants that are commonly known as "azaleas" or "rhododendrons" are members of the genus Rhododendron.
+Therefore, they all have "rhododendron" in their scientific name.
 Under that, there are eight subgenera, comprised of almost 1,000 species and almost 20,000 hybrids of Rhododendron.
 Those that have an azalea common name are found in two of those subgenera.

-Perhaps the easiest way to think of it is that azaleas are simply a specific subgroup of plants within a larger group of plants that are more generally referred to as "rhododendrons."
+Perhaps the easiest way to think of it is this.
+Azaleas are simply a specific subgroup of plants within a larger group of plants.
+Ones that are more generally referred to as "rhododendrons."

 If you’re trying to distinguish an azalea from a rhododendron in your garden, you can look for the following characteristics: